-Is a Success Formula Necessary?
+Is a Mental Game Formula for Success Necessary?

 A success formula is like a recipe or set of instructions describing how to successfully and consistently create something.